 It’s the new beauty buzz word popping up on skincare forums and Reddit but what is it, do you have it and how do you treat it?

-Today, we’re exploring fungal acne and K-Beauty solutions that can assist while you obtain medical treatment.
+Today, we’re deep diving into fungal acne and offering some K-Beauty solutions that can assist while you obtain medical treatment.

 Do you suffer from seriously stubborn acne that won’t go away no matter what you try?
 Feel like your acne products just aren’t working?

-If this sounds like your experience, you might not have the usual pimples or acne.
+If this sounds like your experience then you might not have the usual pimples or acne.
 Instead, it’s possible that fungal acne is the culprit.

 Fungal acne, or pityrosporum (malassezia) folliculitis, is not acne in the traditional sense.
 While the acne you’re used to is caused by oil and bacteria, fungal acne is caused by overgrowths of yeast that are usually found clustered around hair follicles.

-If you’ve got small itchy bumps on your face that won’t budge, or they get worse when it’s hot and humid, you might have fungal acne.
+If you’ve got small itchy bumps on your face that won’t budge and get worse when it’s hot and humid, you might have fungal acne.

 The first thing to know is that the yeast that causes fungal acne is always on your skin.
 However, your body can usually do a good job of keeping the yeast in check.